dagobertols-a/-Foodborne-Disease-Outbreaks/README.md

 Approach:

-Classification
+Classification on Unbalanced datasets by using resampling methods

 Deliverables:

-It could be interesting to explore the relation among variables like: food vehicle, state and month in order to predict where, when and the characteristics of outbreaks.
+It could be interesting to explore the relation among variables like: food vehicle, specie, location, month in order to predict where, when and the characteristics of outbreaks and if these outbreaks would produce hospitalizations and/or deaths.

+Overview:

+The goal of this project is to determine whether an outbreak will produce hospitalizations or not.
+Since there are few cases of hospitalizations(unbalanced dataset) it is necessary to use special techniques to deal with this type of problem.
+Here, I use resampling methods, specifically a kind of  over-sampling algorithm named SMOTE.
+By using this procedure I get an f1-score = 71% on the test set.

 Previous publications: